 The American Massage Therapy Association is a nonprofit, professional association created in 1943 by massage therapists, for massage therapists.
 Its mission is to serve its members while advancing the art, science and practice of massage therapy.
 The association requires its members to abide by its Code of Ethics and Standards of Practice.

 AMTA offers Professional, Student, Graduate, School and Supporting memberships.
-We provide comprehensive liability insurance, rigorously vetted education opportunities--both online and face-to-face, discounted products and services to build and stock your practice, and access to AMTA's passionate community of 56,000 members.
+We provide comprehensive liability insurance, rigorously vetted education opportunities—both online and face-to-face, discounted products and services to build and stock your practice, and access to AMTA's passionate massage therapy community.
 Learn more about AMTA and the many benefits of membership!

 Join AMTA Today!